 Our advocacy work stems from a recognition that a healthy Maryland economy requires public policies that meet the workforce needs of employers and promote fair and equitable access to economic opportunities for low-income Marylanders.

-Enhance training, employment opportunities for low-skill, low-wage workers
+Enhance education, training and employment opportunities for low-skill, low-wage workers

 - Expand state and local policies to increase employment opportunities for low-skill adults through public works expenditures.